isomerpages/mol-articles/financial-articles/support-schemes.md

       Call the ComCare Call Hotline <a href="tel:1800-222-0000">1800-222-0000</a> for assistance form.<br>
       Email: <a href="mailto:ask_sso@msf.gov.sg">ask_sso@msf.gov.sg</a>

-  - title: Defer Tax Payment for Individual Income Tax (For Employees)
+  - title: Defer Tax Payment for Income Tax (For Employees)
     content: |
       Eligibility
         * For all non-self employed persons
-        * ** Does not** apply to non-Singaporean citizen employees who have sought tax clearance and employees of foreign employers
+        * **Does not** apply to non-Singaporean citizen employees who have sought tax clearance and employees of foreign employers

       Benefits
         * Defer your income tax payments due in May, June and July 2020, to help ease your cash flow